What is Azure Pipelines?

 Version control systems

 Before you use continuous integration and continuous delivery practices for your applications, you must have your source code in a version control system.
-Azure Pipelines integrates with GitHub, Azure Repos, Bitbucket, and Subversion.
+Azure Pipelines integrates with GitHub, GitHub Enterprise, Azure Repos Git & TFVC, Bitbucket Cloud, and Subversion.

 Use Azure Pipelines to deploy your code to multiple targets.
 Targets include container registries, virtual machines, Azure services, or any on-premises or cloud target.